 This Vegan Mushroom Wellington is stuffed with sweet caramelized onions, savory mushrooms, sweet potato and springs of rosemary for a fabulous vegan spin on the classic Beef Wellington.
 Save a turkey this holiday season!
 Go vegan with this gem of an alternative.

 Oh, hungry friends, get ready to have your socks (and everything else for that matter) blown off with my favorite holiday Vegan Mushroom Wellington.
 Loaded with delicious flavors and juicy mushrooms, if you’re looking for a vegan alternative to a holiday turkey or ham, you’ve come to the right place.
 I’ve made two of these in the last two days, it’s that good.

 Here’s what you’ll need for this recipe:

 - Vegan puff pastry – I always use Pepperidge Farms Puff Pastry Sheets, which are 100% vegan.

-- Mushrooms – you can use any kind, portobello, cremini, porcini, baby bellas
+- Mushrooms – you can use any kind, Portobello, cremini, porcini, or baby bella’s

 - Olive oil